JPRA-Dev/Wordpress_Plugins_Workshop/README.md

 * Ease your reading of WP's structure

 ## What you'll be able to do by the end of the course
-* Modifying content and reshape WordPress behviour both on admin and client sides
+* Modifying content and reshaping WordPress behviour both on admin and client sides
 * Making your features configurable on admin panel

 ## The plan